HabitatFramework/HLUTool/README.md

  - 3 GB of free hard disk space
   (For increased performance a multiple core processor with as much RAM as possible is recommended)

- - Microsoft .NET Framework 3.5 SP1, 4.0 or 4.5 installed.
+ - Microsoft .NET Framework 4.5 or later installed
-   (You can download .NET Framework 3.5 and its Service Pack from <http://www.microsoft.com/en-gb/download/details.aspx?id=25150>)

  - Microsoft Access 2000 or later, OR
  - Microsoft SQL Server 2008 Express Edition or later, OR
  - Microsoft SQL Server 2008 or later

- - ArcGIS 10.1 or later (ArcGIS 9.3 is supported by v1.0.1), OR
+ - ArcGIS 10.1, 10.2 or 10.7, OR
  - MapInfo 8.0 or later (32bit versions only)

 Installation